craftcms/commerce-sagepay/README.md

 ./craft install/plugin commerce-sagepay
 ```

+## Direct Integration

+### Testing 3D Secure with Direct integration

+It is worth noting that if you are using the direct integration and you are testing 3D Secure, you will need to make sure you are running your site with HTTPS.

+You must also have the Craft config option [sameSiteCookieValue](https://craftcms.com/docs/3.x/config/config-settings.html#samesitecookievalue) set to `'None'` in your general config.

+The plugin will soon be dropping support of the direct gateway due to the nature of its integration.
+This is mainly due to security concerns that we do not believe follow the current best practices when it comes to taking payments and payment gateways.

 ## Setup

 To add a Sage Pay payment gateway, go to Commerce → Settings → Gateways, create a new gateway, and set the gateway type to either “Sage Pay Direct” or “Sage Pay Server”.